io

 The mode may also have a

-at the end, which opens the file in "binary mode".
-This allows you to read binary files, as well as seek within a file.Parameters
+bat the end, which opens the file in "binary mode".
+This has no impact on functionality.Parameters

 Returns